Book Matching

 Various grain patterns can be ‘joined up’ to form larger visual patterns and solve spatial issues.
 Burl veneers are often used in this way, with panels continued in a matched sequence until the required panel size is obtained.
 End matching is another way to solve spatial issues.
 Where the length of the veneer doesn’t allow its fabrication into the desired height of the panel, it can be matched with vertical butts, as well as horizontal book match joins.

-Speciality matching
+Speciality Matching

 This is a technique that utilises natural grain patterns to create distinct patterns, such as herringbone, ‘v’ matched designs or radiating sunburst-like patterns.
 This kind of veneer matching pattern requires speciality skills and an eye for detail.